If you want to step up your social media game, then you need to try VSCO filters.

-Is VSCO X Worth a Try?
+Why VSCO X Is Worth a Try

 VSCO has a lot more features for the average user than Instagram.
 But if you want to get the most out of the app when editing photos, you should consider subscribing to VSCO X.

 The subscription is about $20 for an entire year.
 It may seem expensive at first, but it’s worth it especially if you are planning to take social media seriously.

 So what do you get with the subscription?
 First, you get to have access to all the VSCO filters instead of buying them one by one.

 You also get to save up to ten recipes instead of just one on the free version.
 VSCO X also offers new features that regular VSCO doesn’t have.

 It now lets you edit videos, and even create different kinds of borders for your images.
 These tools are going to be useful for creating stories and video content straight out of your phone.

 Of course, what’s the point of using VSCO filters if you can’t share it?
 The first step is to tap Save once you finish editing.
 Next, press the icon with the three bars and select Share to upload your work on social media.

 You can then choose to post your work on Instagram, Facebook, or send your photo via an email.
 Of course, it goes without saying that you need to have those social media apps on your phone as well.
 Otherwise, VSCO won’t be able to post to your profile.